 As travelers, there are certain landmarks in particular cities which make it into a lot of our photos so we can say we were there.
-You research and map all of these places so you don’t miss out on finding all the spots – because all you want is that one beautiful image that highlights your trip.
-When visiting Sydney, this has never been more true.
+Australia has many landmarks worth visiting.
+When visiting Sydney, finding them is part of the fun.

 When I traveled there in September 2017 and January 2018, I wanted to capture all of the typical shots to encapsulate being in Sydney and share on Instagram.
 Not every shot you try and find is centered on the Sydney Harbour Bridge or the Sydney Opera House; because let’s face it…Sydney is about so much more than these icons.
 But, they are a large part of any trip here of course…and there are many vantage points to take in these views.